bwlewis/feathercache/README.md

 But we wanted an approach that works out of the box without dependencies, and could optionally work with some more sophisticated external systems without modification.
-We also wanted speed, multiple options for scalability, the simplicity of a file system,
-_and most important, we want to work with data in native R or Python form to minimize or eliminate data marshaling cost._
+We also wanted speed, multiple options for scalability, speed, the simplicity of a file system, _and most important, we want to work with data in native R or Python form to minimize or eliminate data marshaling cost._ And speed.

 We see our approach working well with lightweight distributed computing systems that are decoupled from I/O like R's foreach and doRedis packages